Hundreds of Christian families face eviction from their homes in Pakistan | ExBulletin

 Some 450 Christian families in a particular region that I know of have lost their homes in the past 6 days, the priest said.
 And when they complained to the police and officials who were there to oversee the destruction, they were told they were encroaching.

-McCulloch noted that no one has so far told Pakistani Prime Minister Imran Khan that he too had built his mansion on encroached public land in Islamabad: Encroachments are occurring across the country, but those who are suffering are those who have no money to pay. officials.
+Father McCulloch noted that no one has so far told Pakistani Prime Minister Imran Khan that he too had built his mansion on encroached public land in Islamabad: encroachments are occurring all over the country, but those who suffer are those who have no money to pay. public officials.

 The priest also said that in the coming week there will be another 1,000 Christian families who will lose their homes, as bulldozers and tractors continue to destroy homes.

-If they had been told they couldn’t settle down and instead go a little further into the city, where there was land available and cheap enough to buy, they would have done so, McCulloch said. .
+If they had been told that they couldn’t settle down and instead go a little further into the city, where there was land available and cheap enough to buy, they would have, said the Father McCulloch.

 Most of those who arrived at the time could not read or write, which made them more gullible and believed everything the civil authorities told them, the priest said.